- Screenwriting -

 Synopsis: Based on the declassified true story written by Matt Zullo.

 The On-the-Roof Gang is a true-life, untold World War II espionage action/adventure mini-series based largely on recently declassified information.
 After the discovery of Japanese telegraphic communications on the airwaves, the US Navy secretly trains 176 Sailors and Marines how to intercept and exploit these transmissions.
-These hand-picked radiomen received their training on the roof of the Navy headquarters building in Washington, DC, earning them the nickname, the “On-the-Roof Gang.”
+These hand-picked radiomen receive their training on the roof of the Navy headquarters building in Washington, DC, earning them the nickname, the “On-the-Roof Gang.”

 The miniseries has multiple parallel story lines that follow four of these men from their training to intercept sites in the Pacific – Hawaii, Guam, Philippines, and China – and into their harrowing wartime exploits, each of them facing life-or-death stakes.
 Many famous WW2 battles are the backdrop for their ultra-secret espionage that helps turn the tide of the war.
 Each of the protagonists forge their own path of survival through the war while applying their newfound intelligence skills to determine Japan’s next moves.